Squidly271/unraid-docker-templates-2/README.md

 Dockerhub

 This is to add Maxime Quandalle's <mquandalle@wekan.io> image to unRAID.
-All credit for the images goes to Maxime (https://hub.docker.com/r/mquandalle/wekan) and the maintainer of the official mongo image (https://hub.docker.com/r/_/mongo)
+All credit for the images goes to Maxime (https://hub.docker.com/r/mquandalle/wekan